windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/2.1/more/events.md

 ---
 layout: documentation.twig
 title: Events
+redirect:
+    3.x: services/events

 ---

 ## Event Listener (Observer) Pattern

 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 See: [Observer pattern on Wikipedia](http://en.wikipedia.org/wiki/Observer_pattern)